vocdoni/docs/README.md

 We want to bring decentralized voting to mass adoption.
 This requires a solution that has a user experience at the level of current centralized solutions.

-+ Minimize transactions to the blockchain
++ Minimize transactions to the blockchain.
+Could potentially be used in Ethereum Mainnet
-+ Voter does not need to interact with the blockchain
++ `Voter` does not write, only reads from the blockchain
++ `Voter` can participate with an ultra-light-client (static web/app)
-+ Secure and anonymous voting using ZK-snarks
++ Secure vote anonimization using ZK-snarks
 + Data availability via distributed filesystems such as IPFS
-+ Use static a web page or APP for interacting with the system
-+ Incentivate third parties to participate (relays) by adding a reward system
++ Economically incentivized, , `relay` network performs actions, not possible by light-clients.

 ![overall](https://github.com/vocdoni/docs/raw/master/img/overall_design.png)

-## Identity
+### Identity
 The system is agnostic to the identity scheme used.

 We are developing our implementation using [Iden3](https://iden3.io), for having the best blance of decentralization vs scalability.

-##Players
+## Definitions
 ### Actors
 `Voter`
 + A `voter` is the end user that will vote